 A dfdl:setVariable will override any default value specified on either dfdl:defineVariable or dfdl:newVariableInstance, or externally.

 The resolved set of annotations for an annotation point may contain multiple dfdl:setVariable statements.
-They must all be for unique variables and it is a Schema Definition Error otherwise.
+They must all be for unique variables (different name and/or namespace) and it is a Schema Definition Error otherwise.
 The order of execution is specified in Section 9.6 Evaluation Order for Statement Annotations.

 There is no short form syntax for variable assignment.